Modern spy satellites in an age of space wars | DW | 25.08.2020

 "And the move from wired communication to digital and wireless is a godsend to governments because you can't cut into wires from a satellite, but you can literally pick up cell phone towers which are radiating this stuff into the atmosphere.
 It takes a massive antenna, but you're able to sit over one spot and listen to all the communications traffic," says Baker.

-Spy satellites also spy on, or "diagnose," radar equipment owned by other states.

 In the US, the Union of Concerned Scientists monitors satellite activity and publishes a public database, which lists at least 49 NRO satellites.
-But that's just a fraction of the America's 154 military satellites.
-There are others listed as "military / civil" or "military / government."
+That's just a fraction of America's 154 military satellites, and it could be more.

+There are others listed as "military / civil" or "military / government," which means, if you count them all together, there are between 339 and 485 military satellites in total.
+But not all of them need necessarily be spy satellites.

 Russia is known to have 71 military satellites, and China 63.